-- · Social research is more systematic in its approach than everyday knowledge. - Social research can have various tasks: research may be focused on knowledge, practice and consulting. - Quantitative research and qualitative research offer different approaches.
-Each has strengths and limitations in what can be studied. - Quantitative research and qualitative research can mutually complement each other. - · Both can be applied on-site and online. - · We can identify common features across the various approaches.
+- Social research is more systematic in its approach than everyday knowledge. - Social research can have various tasks: research may be focused on knowledge, practice and consulting. - Quantitative research and qualitative research offer different approaches.
+Each has strengths and limitations in what can be studied.

+• Quantitative and qualitative research can mutually complement each other.